Level/abstract-level/UPGRADING.md

 #### 2.1.
 Promises all the way

 All private methods that previously took a callback now use a promise.
 For example, the function signature `_get(key, options, callback)` has changed to `async _get(key, options)`.
 Same as in the public API, the new function signatures are predictable and the only method that requires special attention is `iterator._next()`.
-Which in addition now also takes an `options` argument.
 For details, please see the updated [README](./README.md#private-api-for-implementors).

 #### 2.2.
 Ticks